Centre for Antimicrobial Pharmacodynamics (CAP)

-The Antimicrobial Pharmacodynamics and Therapeutics (APT) Group is based in the Department of Clinical and Molecular Pharmacology, Institute of Translational Medicine, University of Liverpool.
+The Centre for Antimicrobial Pharmacodynamics (CAP) is based in the Department of Clinical and Molecular Pharmacology, Institute of Translational Medicine, University of Liverpool.

-APT is one of relatively few academic laboratories in the world that can develop pharmacodynamic packages for new antimicrobial agents.
+Antimicrobial resistance is a growing threat and there has been a global push to address to develop new drugs.
+The CAP is one of relatively few academic laboratories in the world that can develop pharmacodynamic packages for new antimicrobial agents.
 We study how antimicrobial agents are distributed in the body (pharmacokinetics) and their effect on killing microorganisms (pharmacodynamics).
-We partner with other researchers to develop new drugs via the Centre for Antimicrobial Pharmacodynamics.
-We are interested in new ways to tackle antimicrobial drug resistance (AMR) including the individualisation of antimicrobial therapy.

 CAP provides preclinical and early phase clinical support to ensure new drugs are developed in a streamlined manner.
 We provide a complete, integrated drug development package covering: